RedisLabs/redislabs-docs/content/rs/administering/security/client-connections.md

     /etc/stunnel/certsvr2.pem \> /etc/stunnel/servercerts.pem
 6. Configure stunnel for the connection to RS by using the steps below:
     1. Create a redislabs.conf file in /etc/stunnel folder.
-    2. Ensure that the certificates that have been generated exist in the following folder: /etc/stunnel.
+    2. Make sure that the certificates that have been generated exist in the following folder: /etc/stunnel.
     3. Edit the redislabs.conf content to look as follows:cert =
         /etc/stunnel/cert.pem